-Research indicates that GPA correlates strongly with success in nursing, so it is advised that prospective students attain and maintain the best GPA possible.
-Also, scoring well in science courses is advised.
+Research indicates that GPA and GPA in science courses correlate strongly with success in nursing.
+It is advised that prospective students attain and maintain the best GPA possible.
+Students should explore healthcare issues , trends and the role of nursing.

 Must I have my CNA certification to be admitted?

-No, at this time the Department of Nursing does not require this.
+No. The Department of Nursing does not require the CNA certification.

 How many students are accepted each year?